natureglass/overlay-status-icons/README.md

 # File Tree - Overlay Status Icons for Atom Editor

->Can working together with any File Tree icons
+>Working together with any File Tree icons

+**Tested and working with 100% with One Light UI**

+*Icon is disappearing when file is selected on some UI*

 ### File Tree Status Icons ###